 - The ability to save, uploading, and downloading a snapshot of the virtual environment/machine

-- The ability to start/stopping composition of the virtual environment/machines
+- The ability to start/stopping the composition of the virtual environment/machines

-- Ability of organizing internal network of the virtual environment/machines
+- The ability of organizing internal network of the virtual environment/machines

-- Ability of mounting the host directories inside virtualized machine or environment
+- The ability of mounting the host directories inside virtualized machine or environment

-- Ability of transferring ports of the virtual machine to host
+- Ability to transfer ports of the virtual machine to host